Startup Security Toolkit

 Offboarding is incomplete

-• startups where everyone helps but no one formally owns cyber security operations
+• startups where everyone helps but no one formally owns security operations

 • teams that want clearer accountability without creating bureaucracy